1feems/flowOS/research/product-validation.md

 Document testing and structured walkthrough against live grant programs and approved applications.

 No operator interviews conducted yet — planned as next validation step.
-This stage was designed to answer: do the forms and pages built reflect how real grant programs operate, and is the FlowOS solution directionally right?
+This stage was designed to answer: do the forms and pages built reflect how real grant programs operate, and is the Mkondo solution directionally right?

 ---